 This four-session course is for parents expecting twins, triplets, or more.
 An experienced team of mothers with multiples provides information on prenatal care, the multiple birth experience, newborn care, and life at home with more than one baby.
 This class is scheduled on an as-needed basis.
 If you’d like to request the course, call 912-350-BORN (2676).

 This course provides an overview of reproductive anatomy and physiology and explains the process of labor and delivery in simple, easy-to-understand terms.
 Conscious relaxation, breathing techniques, and comfort measures to use during labor and delivery are demonstrated.
-The course also includes a tour of the labor and delivery suites at the Women's Health Institute.
+The course also includes a tour of the labor and delivery suites at Memorial Health for Women.
 Prepared Childbirth is offered in two different formats.
 Two-hour sessions are held once a week for four weeks.
 Parents who live outside of the region or who have very busy schedules may opt to attend the Prepared Childbirth Weekend Course that meets for one full Saturday.
 Both sessions are very popular, so register early!